 For full details of the budget please Click Here.

 Newport Parish Council sets its own budget.
 This is done annually, in December, for the following financial year, i.e. in December 2013 the budget will be set for financial year 2014 / 2015.
 This is done by estimating expenditure including major projects, upgrading existing facilities, ongoing maintenance etc. This is then compared with likely income.
 Click Here to view our previous budget summaries.

 Before setting the budget Councillors determine the precept for the following year, taking into account outside factors such as the rate of inflation, cost of living and the economic climate.
 Once this has been done priorities are agreed and the budget set.

 Expenditure is reviewed monthly by our lead finance member and a budget tracker is presented at each full council meeting.

 With effect from 1 April 2017 External Auditors will be appointed for a five-year period by Public Sector Audit Appointments Limited (PSAA), a public company formed in consultation with NALC and SLCC.

 To view our completed Annual Return for 2016/17, please Click Here

 To view our Annual Returns for 2009-2016, please Click Here

-All Parish Electors have the right to inspect the Annual Return and all items relating to Parish Council Accounts.
+All Parish Electors have the right to inspect the Annual Return and all items relating to Newport Parish Council’s accounts.
 To view these details, please Click Here